bradster45/general-snippets/README.md

 - Number of objects published per date from a set number of days ago to the current date
 - Number of objects published per day from a set number of days ago to the current date

-#### Newsletter engine
+### Newsletter engine

 [Newsletter engine](https://github.com/bradster45/general-snippets/tree/master/newsletter_celery) built with Python, using celery to queue periodic jobs.

-#### Google recaptcha implimentation
+### Google recaptcha implimentation

 [Recaptcha](https://github.com/bradster45/general-snippets/blob/master/recaptcha.py) is how you can authenticate a user in a form using python requests and google recaptcha.

-#### Race simulation is JS
+### Race simulation is JS

-[race_simulator](https://github.com/bradster45/general-snippets/blob/master/race_simulation/race_reshuffle_demo.html) randomly generates lap times one by one and reshuffles a table of racers accordingly.
+[Race simulator](https://github.com/bradster45/general-snippets/blob/master/race_simulation/race_reshuffle_demo.html) randomly generates lap times one by one and reshuffles a table of racers accordingly.
 Lap times are randomly generated until the final lap, at which point we see the final finish positions.
 See demo below.

 ![start](https://github.com/bradster45/general-snippets/blob/master/race_simulation/start.png)